We all know this year is much different from any other, which means our holiday celebrations will have to be different as well.

 Read about Roswell Park's efforts to get people to #MaskUp and end the COVID-19 pandemic.Learn More

-Reimagine, don’t ignore, holiday traditions
+Reimagine — don’t ignore— holiday traditions

 The holidays are typically a time to be around family — lots of family, sitting very closely at crowded tables and with overnight visitors on couches and in sleeping bags to maximize visiting time.
-There’s no doubt this year will be difficult for many people to decide whether to visit relatives or stay home.
+There’s no doubt this year will make it difficult for many people to decide whether to visit relatives or stay home.

 “There’s no time like the holidays.
 It’s our default to be around others,” Dr. Hydeman says.
 “Don’t make this an all-or-nothing year.
 It’s not that; it’s not a black or white situation.
 You don’t have to sit at home and watch TV and pretend the holiday isn’t happening.”